lakshit1909/peppy/README.md

   Password does not meet the requirements.
   Use a password like J@ngmo-o782

-  Password Score: 55/100
+  Password Score: 85/100
-  Password Rating: Moderate
+  Password Rating: Very Strong